matao1984/temcompanion/README.md

 ### 3.3 Output formats
-When selecting '.tiff' format, TemCompanion tries to convert the images into 16-bit tif files containing the pixel resolution, which can be read directly by Gatan DigitalMicrograph and Fiji ImageJ.
+When selecting '16-bit TIFF' format, TemCompanion tries to convert the images into 16-bit tif files containing the pixel resolution, which can be read directly by Gatan DigitalMicrograph and Fiji ImageJ.
 Some images contain foat data, such as DPC images, EDS quantification maps, and filtered images.
-These images will be saved as 32-bit float to ensure that data is not changed.
+These images should be saved as 32-bit float by selecting '32-bit TIFF' to ensure that data is not changed.
 Note that 32-bit tiff files may not be handled correctly by the system picture viewers, but can be read with Gatan DigitalMicrograph and Fiji ImageJ.

 All image data and operations are handled as python dictionaries, which can be saved with ``pickle`` as *.pkl files.
 This format is good for saving the in-processing data at any stages, as well as exchanging with other python-enabled programs, codes, notebooks, etc.